Paris Arrondissement Guide: 2nd Arrondissement of Paris

 Galerie Vivienne – our favorite Covered Passage

-> Sentier Metro Station – literally pierced in a residential building
+Sentier Metro Station – literally pierced into a residential building

-> Place du Caire – check the Egyptian side of Paris
+Place du Caire – check the Egyptian side of Paris

-> Hotel Scribe (14 boulevard des Capucins) –first public cinema session by Lumière brothers (1895)
+Hotel Scribe (14 Boulevard des Capucins) – first public cinema session by the Lumière brothers (1895)

-> Notre Dame des Victoires (rue Notre Dame des Victoires) – and its unique collection of ex-votos (37.000!)
+Notre Dame des Victoires (rue Notre Dame des Victoires) – and its unique collection of ex-votos (37.000!)

 Unique Things to Do in Paris 2

 On our Paris Arrondissement Guides, we like to encourage people to beat the crowds and explore Paris beyond its main sights.
 Despite being basically a commercial area, the second Arrondissement is one of the coolest districts of Paris to explore, especially if you like to go off the beaten path.
 We recommend visiting Paris’ second Arrondissement on weekends because during the week there are more people and the car traffic is a little bit crazy.

 This is our personal list of unique things to do in Paris 2 to enjoy Paris like a local: